delucks/pbnj/README.md

 # pbjbt

-pbjbt is an IRC bot micro-framework.
+pbjbt is an python IRC bot library and framework.
 It's designed so you can write an absolute minimum of boilerplate to have a fully working and extensible bot.

 pbjbt is:
-- Tested (heading toward 100% coverage)
+- Tested (hovering around 100% code coverage)
-- Small (>500sloc without tests)
+- Small (less than 500 lines of code without tests)
 - Portable (only requires the standard library)

 ## Demo!